jaburns/NintendoSpy/docs/experimental/keyboard.md

 \#2 is included in the release package of RetroSpy.
 The firmware is located in the ``experimental/KeyboardController`` folder and is called ``KeyboardController.ino``.
 Just run ``RetroSpy.exe`` to launch the display software.

-## Instructions for Atari Driving Controller cable
+## Instructions for Atari Keyboard Controller cable

 ### Wiring